breadcat/ClickCall-dial-handler/readme.md

 Requires a Windows binary version of `curl.exe`, available [here](https://curl.haxx.se/download.html) to make POST requests.

 The script also supports being used as your default `dial://` and `tel://` URL handlers.

+### Setup
+Set the login details for your extension in PGM227, edit the `config.ahk` with the appropriate details and you're good to go.